How Efficient is Contact Tracing in Mitigating the Spread of Covid-19? A Mathematical Modeling Approach: Model Formulation

 The next step in the development of our model is the incorporation of hospitalized compartments (H) and splitting of the infected cases into reported (R) and unreported cases (U).
 This is necessary as published studies \cite{Liu2020, Chow2020, Eikenberry2020} have shown that a considerable number of infected cases go unreported either due to unawareness or early recovery or just perceptions of the infected individuals.
 We note that only the reported cases are being hospitalized during the infectious period and neglect the possibility of transmission of an hospitalized individual since they are not exposed to the general population. {Furthermore, we introduce a time-dependent transmission rate which is a function of the number of deaths (the severity of the epidemic).} Thus, we obtain the following system of time-fractional differential equations:

 where $C(t)$ and $D(t)$ represents the total number of infected (both reported and unreported) and the disease-induced deaths, respectively.
 These numbers can be explicitly calculated as

-{$\beta(t) = \beta_0^\alpha( 1- \kappa_1)\left(1 - \frac{D(t)}{N}\right)^{\kappa_2}$ is the disease transmission rate which takes into account effects of governmental actions with $\kappa_1$ being the strength and $\kappa_2$ being the severity of responds by the government.
-This is modelled as a step function that links the contacts among individuals as a proportion of death, that is, the severity of the epidemic.} $\gamma_{_R},~\gamma_{_U},$ and $\gamma_{_H}$ are the recovery rates of a reported, unreported and hospitalized individuals, respectively. $\varphi_{_R}$ is the hospitalization rate of reported infected person and $\mu_{_H}$ is the disease-induced death rate.
+{$\beta(t) = \beta_0^\alpha(1- \kappa_1)\left(1 - \frac{I_R + I_U + H}{N}\right)^{\kappa_2}$ is the disease transmission rate which takes into account effects of governmental actions with $\kappa_1$ being the strength of such of actions and $\kappa_2$ being {the intensity of the masses responds}.
+We modelled the transmission rate as a step function of all governmental actions and the decreasing contacts among individuals responding to the proportion of the sum of infected reported, infected unreported and hospitalized}. {We note that this is a behavioral transmission rate, which incorporates the individual perception to the risk infection and governmental action strengths.
+This action includes all measures such as lockdowns, quarantine, hospitalization etcetera taken by the government to mitigate the spread of the disease.
+For more details about such behavioral transmission rates, see \cite{Capasso1978, d'Onofrio2009, He2013, Lin2020, Buonomo2020}}. $\gamma_{_R},~\gamma_{_U},$ and $\gamma_{_H}$ are the recovery rates of a reported, unreported and hospitalized individuals, respectively. $\varphi_{_R}$ is the hospitalization rate of reported infected person and $\mu_{_H}$ is the disease-induced death rate.